aimldl/envs-and-tools/computing_environments/kubernetes/tutorials/2_3-Deploy an App.md

 ## 2.3.1.
 [Using kubectl to Create a Deployment](https://kubernetes.io/docs/tutorials/kubernetes-basics/deploy-app/deploy-intro/)

+### Objectives

+- Learn about application Deployments.
+- Deploy your first app on Kubernetes with kubectl.

 ### Kubernetes Deployments

-You can deploy your containerized applications on top of a running Kubernetes cluster.
+Once you have a running Kubernetes cluster, you can deploy your containerized applications on top of a running Kubernetes cluster.
 To do so, you create a Kubernetes Deployment configuration.

 The Deployment instructs Kubernetes how to create and update instances of your application.
 Once you've created a Deployment, the Kubernetes master schedules mentioned application instances onto individual Nodes in the cluster.